Kaja Kallas: Ukraine

 On her first day in office, Kallas also warned the Georgian government not to use violence to suppress the ongoing protests against the ruling party's decision to postpone EU accession talks, threatening possible sanctions.

-In December 2024, she welcomed the fall of the Assad regime, saying that "Syria shows that Russia is not invincible.
-We should not underestimate our own power."

-While acknowledging differences between Turkey and the EU on issues such as the Cyprus conflict and sanctions against Russia, Kallas praised Turkey's importance as a key NATO ally and called for stronger cooperation between the EU and Turkey.
-Kallas did not condemn the arrest of Istanbul mayor and presidential candidate Ekrem İmamoğlu.

 Kallas met with Philippine President Bongbong Marcos in Manila, 2025.

 On 11 February 2025, Kallas condemned China in relation to Russia's invasion of Ukraine, saying that "Without China's support, Russia would not be able to continue its military aggression with the same force."
 She also added "China is the largest provider of dual-use goods and sensitive items that sustain Russia's military-industrial base and that are found on the battlefield in Ukraine."

-On 13 February 2025, she criticized a call between US President Donald Trump and Russian President Vladimir Putin as an "appeasement" towards Russia.
+On 13 February 2025, she criticized a call between US president Donald Trump and Russian president Vladimir Putin as an "appeasement" towards Russia.
 On 20 February 2025, Kallas expressed doubts about Donald Trump's attempts to negotiate a peace deal in the Russia-Ukraine war, warning that "if we are giving everything on the plate to the aggressor, it sends a signal to all the aggressors in the world that you can do this".

-Kallas welcomed the January 2025 ceasefire agreement between Israel and the militant group Hamas.
-On 24 February 2025, she met with Israeli Foreign Minister Gideon Sa'ar in Brussels for the first formal talks between Israel and the EU since the Gaza war.
-The European Commission rejected a request from Ireland and Spain to review the EU–Israel Association Agreement.

-On 24 February 2025, Kallas announced that the EU lifted sanctions against Syria in some key sectors, such as energy, transport, and banking.

-In a 28 February Face the Nation interview in Washington, Kallas said the EU and the Trump administration had already drafted a resolution "co-sponsoring together with the United States to support Ukraine, and it was a surprise to us that the U.S. suddenly changed the position...but when they met the Russians something happened after that, because the behavior changed."
+In a 28 February, 2025 Face the Nation interview in Washington, Kallas said the EU and the Trump administration had already drafted a resolution "co-sponsoring together with the United States to support Ukraine, and it was a surprise to us that the U.S. suddenly changed the position...but when they met the Russians something happened after that, because the behavior changed."
 Kallas was in Washington for a planned meeting with Marco Rubio, United States Secretary of State, to discuss the Russia-Ukraine war.
 Rubio's office cancelled the meeting after she had already arrived in Washington.
 A European Commission spokesperson said the cancelation was "due to scheduling issues", but another EU official questioned this explanation.